 Blighted ovum does not affect the chances of having another baby.
 As per statistics, women who have had a miscarriage have a high rate of success in their next pregnancy.

 Doctors will recommend trying again after you have had your first period after the miscarriage.
 It is quite natural that women are anxious after the miscarriage, but they will have to wait at least until they get the next period.

-Should You Go with D&C or Wait for a Natural Miscarriage?
+3. Should you go with D&C or wait for a natural miscarriage?

 A woman can choose to go with D&C or wait for a natural miscarriage.
-Doctors do not recommend a D&C for early pregnancy.
-D&C could be beneficial if you plan to get the tissues examined in a pathology laboratory to determine the reason for the miscarriage.
+Gynaecologists do not recommend a D&C for early pregnancy.
+However, it could be beneficial if you plan to get the tissues examined in a pathology laboratory to determine the reason for the miscarriage.

 A miscarriage is emotionally draining for any woman, more so in the case of a blighted ovum.
-Talking about the loss and seeking emotional support from friends and family can go a long way in helping the mother.
+Talking about the loss and seeking emotional support from friends and family can go a long way in helping them.

 Also Read: Chances Of Conceiving After An Abortion